The FAR CUI Rule Just Cleared a Major Hurdle for Publication

 What's Next: FAR CUI Rule Publication and Beyond

-Now that the FAR CUI rule has cleared its final regulatory review at the Office of Information and Regulatory Affairs (OIRA), the next step is publication in the Federal Register, followed by a 60-day public comment period.
-This rule is expected to align closely with DFARS 252.204-7012, effectively extending its reach to all federal contractors, not just those working with DoD.
+This rule is expected to align closely with DFARS 252.204-7012, effectively extending its reach to all federal contractors, not just those working with the DoD.

 This long-awaited rule could change how contractors across the federal landscape handle CUI, possibly putting an end to self-attestation and introducing a more robust verification process.
 Whether this comes in the form of external assessments or another mechanism remains to be seen, but contractors should brace for significant shifts in compliance expectations.